Species Name: Philodendron spiritus-sancti (PSS)

 A rare and highly coveted species among aroid collectors, Philodendron spiritus-sancti has attracted a lot of acclaim for its unique look, rarity, and its historically high price.
 The sword-like leaves almost look inspired by a Kori Blade.
 The plant can get huge with wild specimens reaching 20m (65’) tall and individual leaves exceeding 60cm (24”) long.

-Photo: spiritus-sancti sword-like leaf
+Photo: spiritus-sancti sword-like leaf on young plant

 View this post on Instagram